kaitlynbennett/Data-Analysis-Portfolio/README.md

 4. Scalability and Future Growth:The database considered scalability, allowing for easy expansion and adaptation as the restaurant grows.
 It provided a foundation for future enhancements and integration with additional systems or technologies.

 5. Data Analysis and Insights: The system enabled the extraction of valuable insights through data analysis.
 This included identifying popular dishes, tracking customer preferences, analyzing sales patterns, and generating reports.
 These insights supported informed decision-making and helped optimize business strategies.

+## Sentiment Analysis on Movie Reviews
+**Code:**

+**Goal:** Develop a predictive model that could estimate the rating customers would likely assign to a movie they hadn't watched.

+**Description:** To begin the project, I collected a dataset about movies, such as genre, cast, director, plot summary, and other relevant attributes.
+Additionally, I gathered customer reviews and ratings for a set of movies to serve as labeled data for model training and evaluation.

+I utilized data preparation tools to clean and transform the movie and review data into a suitable format for analysis.
+This included handling missing values, encoding categorical variables, and normalizing numerical attributes.

+I employed feature selection techniques to identify the most relevant attributes that could contribute to predicting customer sentiment.
+This involved analyzing the correlation between attributes and the target variable, applying statistical tests, or using machine learning algorithms for feature importance ranking.

+I trained machine learning algorithms available in RapinMiner, such as support vector machines, on the labeled movie review data.
+I split the dataset into training and testing sets to evaluate the models' performance and select the best-performing algorithm.

+Using the trained model, I made predictions on the unseen movies by feeding their attributes as input.
+RapidMiner allowed me to generate predicted ratings for these movies, which I then evaluated against actual customer reviews to assess the model's predictive performance.

+**Skills:** data preprocessing, feature selection, machine learning, model training and evaluation, predictive analytics

+**Technology:** RapidMiner

+**Results:** The result of this project was the successful development of a predictive model using RapidMiner to estimate customer reviews for unseen movies.
+The key outcomes and results achieved include:
+1. Predictive Model: Creation of a robust and accurate predictive model capable of estimating customer sentiment for movies that customers had not watched yet.
+The model was trained using machine learning algorithms and evaluated using appropriate metrics to ensure its reliability and performance.

+2. Decision Support: Provided decision support for movie studios, streaming platforms, and marketers.
+The predictive model enabled stakeholders to make informed decisions regarding movie releases, marketing campaigns, or investment decisions based on anticipated customer sentiment and ratings.

+3. Improved Decision-Making: Contributed to enhanced decision-making processes within the movie industry.
+By incorporating data-driven insights into the decision-making process, stakeholders were empowered to align their strategies with customer preferences and market trends, leading to more informed and effective decisions.

+4. Competitive Advantage: The project's outcome provides a competitive advantage for movie studios or streaming platforms.
+Anticipating customer sentiment and ratings for unseen movies allows stakeholders to differentiate themselves by offering content tailored to customer preferences, resulting in increased customer engagement and loyalty.